 If you do the Field Sobriety Tests, you are going to be arrested because

-you may not pass them.
-If you refuse the Field Sobriety Tests, you probably
+you are not going to pass them.
+If you refuse the Field Sobriety Tests,

 The bottom line is, if they judged you on the way you walk, talk and stand

-You are asked to walk heel-to-toe, with your arms straight down, and turn
+you are asked to walk heel-to-toe , with your arms straight down, and

-in a very specific method.
-All the while, you have traffic driving by
+turn in a very specific method.
+All the while, you have traffic driving

-and at least two or three police cars around you.
-The level of the testing
+by and at least two or three police cars around you.
+The level of the

-surface may or may not be even and may be poorly lit.
-Add to this the
+testing surface may or may not be even, and may be poorly lit.
+Add to

-passing traffic, police emergency lights, and the odds of passing the
+this the passing traffic, police emergency lights, and the odds of passing

 Charged with DUI or DWI in the Kansas City, Missouri Metro Area?